google/gvisor/pkg/sentry/fs/g3doc/fuse.md

 `fd.queue`

--   a queue of requests that haven’t been read by the FUSE daemon yet.
+-   a queue of requests that have not been read by the FUSE daemon yet.

 `fd.completions`